 The high gloss finish has been becoming popular in recent years and also becoming a trend in kitchen decoration.

-Lacquer is a good material for high-gloss finishes because it's easy to work with and can ensure a uniform sheen.
+Lacquer is a good material for high-gloss finishes because lacquered glass kitchen cabinets are easy to work with and can ensure a uniform sheen.
 Acrylic is also another option for high gloss cabinets.

-For lacquer kitchen cabinets, the lacquer finish is extremely attractive because of its sleek, clean, and modern sensibility.
+For lacquered glass kitchen cabinets, the lacquer finish is extremely attractive because of its sleek, clean, and modern sensibility.
 Compared with lacquer, and acrylic kitchen cabinet can be also elegant and functional, while it looks more transparent, although it could also present a good mirror image.
-And the cost of acrylic kitchen cabinets will be higher than lacquer kitchen cabinets.
+And the cost of acrylic kitchen cabinets will be higher than lacquer kitchen cabinets cost.
 They can both provide different kinds and colors of kitchen cabinets.